timemir/eventify/README.md

 ## About

-Eventify is a smartphone app for Cities to plan an manage public Events and for People to create and participate in social get-togethers to create strong communities.
+Eventify is a react native app for City authorities to plan & manage public events.
+Additionally it allows for People to create and participate in social get-togethers to create strong communities.
 This project is part of the e-Venture course (Summerterm 2022) of the TU-Dortmund.

 &nbsp;